dcquence/Deluge-DnB/README.md

 ![Dark Theme for Deluge](https://raw.githubusercontent.com/dcquence/DarkNBlue/main/Screenshots/deluge_dnb.png)

 ## Installation
-Deluge requires a [subfilter](http://nginx.org/en/docs/http/ngx_http_sub_module.html) to use with a reverse proxy.
+Deluge requires a [subfilter](http://nginx.org/en/docs/http/ngx_http_sub_module.html) when using a reverse proxy.
 All you have to do is include the following into your reverse proxy block for Deluge.
 ```nginx
 proxy_set_header Accept-Encoding "";
 sub_filter